-There are plenty of diet tips out there, but it’s really hard to find something that works.
+There's so much advice out there, but it’s really hard to find something that works.
 Evolution has geared us towards surviving famine, which is why ‘boom and bust’ dieting is rarely successful in the long run.
 This is why you need to develop a long-term strategy, change the way you view food and adopt some very effective practices.

 How to Eat to Live

 Unfortunately, short-term diets are not only incredibly unlikely to work in the long-term, but you could risk gaining even more weight over time.
 As I've said, this is largely due to the fact that evolution has geared us towards adapting to food shortages, so the body naturally works towards a set weight.

 This obviously creates a huge problem for a lot of people.
 We're not powerless though, as we can make sure we do everything to focus on not gaining weight rather than working to lose it.
 If you start to follow the advice below, over time you should naturally lose weight and start to regulate you natural limits.

 I'm about to share some simple practices that can help you lose weight.
 If you put these things into practice, you should really improve your chances of succeeding.

 Instead of starting with nutrition or scientific ways to burn off fat, we’re going to change your behaviour and your relationship with food.
 If you want to lose weight, I suggest you start off by doing all the things I’m about to describe for 21 days.

 We face some big problems when we start to think about our food intake.
 We can either eat too much or we can eat the wrong things.
 Some people are also ‘internals’ who mainly react to their body's signals to eat and others are ‘externals’, who are more likely to react to what's in front of them and be seduced by a tempting treat.

 We all process glucose differently as well, so some people have more natural willpower than others.
 Cutting down your eating requires a lot of willpower though so if you try to do it among a number of new initiatives, you’re likely to fail at all of them.